daviatorstorm/BibaViewEngine/README.md

 # BibaViewEngine
 ## Aspnet core view engine

-Now Biba view engine is live: https://test-aspnet-core.herokuapp.com/

 ## Overview

 Biba view engine is a new approach of data displaying.
 Its a brand new engine written from scratch.
-It is pretty simple have some similarness with angularjs and/or reactjs so if you familiar with those frameworks it will be easy for you to understand how it works.
+It is pretty simple have some similarness with angularjs or reactjs so if you familiar with those frameworks it will be easy for you to understand how it works.

 > Currently it is working with netcoreapp1.1, SDK 1.0.3 / 1.0.4
+> Updated to netcoreapp2.0 and SDK 2.0.0

 ## Docs